-The project has recruited significant media, health and community partners to serve as integral partners in the project’s overall “air and ground” strategy.
-The project plans to surround the general public with messages about how the body works and how to keep it healthy.
-Media partners have been recruited, including Telemundo (television), radio (1280 AM Spanish-language music and news channel), La Buena Vida Magazine (monthly health and lifestyle magazine), and Channel 9 health fairs.
-The project will also make weekly use of social media channels including Facebook, Twitter, and Instagram to highlight events and to disseminate project messages.
+- Media Plan.
+Recruit significant media, health, and community partners to serve as integral partners in the project’s overall “air and ground” strategy.
+The project plans to surround the public with messages about how the body works and how to keep it healthy.

 - Programming Activities and Events.
 New active learning activities and re-proposed existing informal education activities were developed for host libraries in collaboration with health science education organizations.
 A variety of community events are planned such as health screenings, career events, and family nights to engage the whole library community.